aicoe-fde/from-zero-to-data-science-hero/00-ml-workflows/README.md

 	- feature selection concerns
 	- Custom feature vectors
 	- tf-idf
 - Modelling
 	- Models for binary classification
 		-  logistic regression
 		-  random forests and decision trees
 -  Machine learning pipelines

+The notebooks are numbered sequentially and should be run in order.
+In some cases, if you don't run all cells in the notebook you will not be able to complete the subsequent notebooks.

 Here's how to run the interactive notebooks: